MXR Micro Amp – Powerful Transparent Boost

 Verdict

-I can totally recommend the MXR Micro Amp to anyone looking for a transparent yet powerful boost.
+As you may have guessed already, I have a lot of positive vibes with this extremely simple yet effective pedal by MXR.
+I think there’s no doubt it stood the test of time and is still used by many guitar players.
+I can wholeheartedly recommend the MXR Micro Amp to anyone seeking a transparent yet powerful boost.
 I have purchased several MXR pedals so far, such as the MXR 10 Band EQ, Micro Amp, Custom Shop Phase 90, Uni-Vibe and Thump Bass Preamp pedal (Hopefully will feature them all here!).

 I’m a big fan of their pedals and the consistent quality they offer every time.
 There has never been a bad surprise from any MXR pedal so far!
 The only thing I dislike about the MXR pedals is that, in my opinion, they are slightly overpriced here in the EU.
 As far as I know, they are all made in China (nothing against that!), so the costs are reduced already.
 However, the price tag is slightly higher than what I feel comfortable with.
 But I still buy them! 🙂

+I totally understand their approach, though.
+They carry a big brand and the name, so they are trying to hold that position on the market.
+Wish they cost a little less so I could buy a lot more MXR pedals.
 Back to Micro Amp!
 Although I recommend this pedal without any doubt to any guitar player, I would like to add that if you are just a bedroom player like me, chances are you may not need this flexibility in your rig.
-In my opinion, Micro Amp is a lot better fit for musicians who gig and need the extra volume level during their performance.
+In my opinion, Micro Amp is a better fit for musicians who gig and need the extra volume level during their performance.

 When I utilise boosters and overdrives, I usually aim to get different gain characteristics so I can get a lot more out of my tube amps and preamps.
 I don’t need a different volume level during my solos because, at the end of the day, I just play for myself at home.
 I hope I have been clear with what I am trying to say! 🙂

 Luckily, like most of the MXR product line, the MXR Micro Amp is widely available at any music shop and basically at any store!
 I got mine from a local website here in Slovakia, Alza.sk.
 I believe they supply a limited number of musical instrument products via Muziker here.
+But as I said, you will be able to find this pedal anywhere.
+Micro Amp is available at Thomann, Reverb and Amazon on any day of the year!

 Check out MXR Micro Amp on Thomann here